SentryDev13/sentrybot/README.md

 - **Curved, decelerating mouse movement** — never clicks the same pixel twice
 - **Human schedule** — sleeps 7–8 h a night at a random time, takes lunch breaks
 - **Human brake** — if the game shows a verification check, it stops and alerts you
-- **Icon-based vision** — buttons are recognized wherever they appear, at any camera zoom
+- **Icon-based vision** — buttons are recognized wherever they appear, at any camera zoom, window size or screen resolution

 ## What it will never do